angkira/argentic/bin/README.md

 The script now robustly detects if the required containers (mosquitto, redis, rabbitmq, zookeeper, kafka) are already running and reuses them by default.
 The detection works with:

-- Containers started by our docker-compose file
+- Containers started by our docker compose file
 - Containers started by other means but with matching names
 - Custom-built images like our mosquitto container